-The Magic website will provide you with much of the nationally held natural environment data for your plan area.
+The Magic1 website will provide you with much of the nationally held natural environment data for your plan area.
 The most relevant layers for you to consider are: Agricultural Land Classification, Ancient Woodland, Areas of Outstanding Natural Beauty, Local Nature Reserves, National Parks (England), National Trails, Priority Habitat Inventory, public rights of way (on the Ordnance Survey base map) and Sites of Special Scientific Interest (including their impact risk zones).
 Local environmental record centres may hold a range of additional information on the natural environment.
-A list of local record centres is available here.
+A list of local record centres is available from the Association of Local Environmental Records Centres.

-Priority habitats are those habitats of particular importance for nature conservation, and the list of them can be found here.
+Priority habitats are those habitats of particular importance for nature conservation, and the list of them can be found here2.
 Most of these will be mapped either as Sites of Special Scientific Interest, on the Magic website or as Local Wildlife Sites.
 Your local planning authority should be able to supply you with the locations of Local Wildlife Sites.

 National Character Areas (NCAs) divide England into 159 distinct natural areas.
 Each character area is defined by a unique combination of landscape, biodiversity, geodiversity and cultural and economic activity.
 NCA profiles contain descriptions of the area and statements of environmental opportunity, which may be useful to inform proposals in your plan.
-NCA information can be found here.
+NCA information can be found here3.